solomonbstoner/solomonbston3r-ctf-diary/2018/IOT-CTF_2018/Devices/Serially_Fun!_991/README.md

 Thus, we decreased the length of our input gradually from 25 to 24.... to 15.
 The canary kept dying.
 But once we reached length 15, something magical happened.
 Some additional characters were printed out, exactly like Dubblesort in Pwnable.tw.
 However, each time we restarted the board, the values were different.
 We have attached pictures from 2 separate runs to let you see what the values looks like in each run.
 Our input in both cases were `"aaaaabbbbbccccc"`.
 This magic happens only when input length is 15 characters long.

+This was the first run:

 ![](../../img/iot_ctf2018_serially_fun_1st_leak.jpg)

+This was the second run:

 ![](../../img/iot_ctf2018_serially_fun_2nd_leak.jpg)